John-Lee-Cooper/brain-dump/graffiti.md

 There are three kinds of people: those who can count and those who can't.
 There are three social classes in America: upper middle class, middle class, and lower middle class.
 Miss Manners There are three ways to get something done: do it yourself, hire someone, or forbid your kids to do it.
-There are two different types of people in this world.
+There are two types of people in this world.
 1) Those who finish what they start.
 There are two kinds of people in this world, and I am one of them.
 Dave Barry There are two kinds of people, those who finish what they start and so on.
 Robert Byrne There are two major products to come out of Berekley:  LSD and UNIX.
 We don't believe this to be a coincidence.